 In the meantime, you may be wondering how to communicate with your guests in a time of information overload.
 Is it important to keep them apprised of every small detail?
 Probably not.
 But it is important to keep them in the loop so they can plan accordingly with their own schedules.

-Our lead in-house wedding planner, Lily Jenkins, is here to answer the most frequently asked questions so you can sort out a wedding communication strategy that’s informative, sensitive, and helpful for your wedding guests.
+Our expert in-house wedding planner, Abbey Sands, is here to answer the most frequently asked questions so you can sort out a wedding communication strategy that’s informative, sensitive, and helpful for your wedding guests.

 EW: Do you think it’s important for couples to keep guests in the loop as they shuffle around their wedding plans in response to COVID-19 wedding restrictions?
 If so, what are your top format recommendations for getting this information out in a clear, simple, and speedy manner?